opendistro/for-elasticsearch-docs/docs/upgrade/cluster-restart.md

    sudo systemctl stop elasticsearch.service
    ```

-1. If you use the Debian package, upgrade to the underlying Elasticsearch version of the new Open Distro for Elasticsearch release:
+1. If you use the Debian package, upgrade to the underlying Elasticsearch version of the new Open Distro release:

    ```bash
    wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-oss-x.y.z-amd64.deb